By Cathy Eck

 This is a long post that introduces the notion of the occult.
 Let me caution you that the term occult is a highly charged label.
 People use labels to suit them.
 What we’re doing is looking at concepts that often get shoved under the umbrella of occult.
 Labels have false selves just like humans and groups.
 The label occult has a big false self.

 The premise of everything I write rests on the notion that we’re all born knowing our perfect and unique perspective of the truth.
-This is directly opposed to the illusory perspective, which portrays humans as fallen beings striving to achieve the highest level of imperfection they can.
+This is directly opposed to the illusory perspective, which portrays humans as fallen beings striving to achieve the highest level of perfection they can.
 Sorry, but the illusory version of truth makes me want to jump off a high building.
 Even if it were true, I wouldn’t want to believe it, which is a good indication that it’s false.

 Then eastern teachings often say, “Everything is an illusion.”
 That conflicts with the initiation teachings too, which say that only the false reality is an illusion; and we can eliminate the false reality.
 Underneath the illusion is perfection; and it’s real.
 We just can’t see it because we’ve covered it with false beliefs.